Royal Melbourne Philharmonic

 Royal Melbourne Philharmonic (RMP) is a 120-voice choir and orchestra in Melbourne, Victoria, Australia.
 It was established in 1853, and is reportedly Australia's oldest surviving cultural organisation.

 The Royal Melbourne Philharmonic is Australia's oldest musical organisation that has been continuously existing for over 150 years.
 Among its programmes, there have been large-scale concerts celebrating classical composers including Bach, Mendelssohn and Beethoven.
 The Royal Melbourne Philharmonic is managed under the direction of Andrew Wailes, the artistic director of the orchestra.

 History

 Early years

 The Royal Melbourne Philharmonic was founded in 1853 and the orchestra was then called the Melbourne Philharmonic Society.
-One of its founders was Charles La Trobe, who was the appointed superintendent of NSW in 1839.
-The original purpose of creating the organization was to hold regular performances with a non-profitable basis.
+One of its founders was Charles La Trobe, who was the appointed superintendent of New South Wales in 1839.
+The original purpose of creating the organisation was to hold regular performances on a non-profit basis.

 Britain's influence

 During the 19th century, British musical taste was dominating the RMP's opinion in making musical decisions, including selecting performance repertoires, outlining the list of the programmes as well as employing the concert pitch.
 George Peake, the appointed conductor of the Philharmonic in 1889 to 1911, decided the high Philharmonic pitch to be employed for the orchestra instead of using the normal pitch or the French pitch, as the high pitch was still being used by the orchestras in the UK (ibid.).